mmabey/mmabey.github.io/cse469s19/project.rst

 88            State - Must be one of: ``CHECKEDIN``, ``CHECKEDOUT``, ``DISPOSED``, ``DESTROYED``, or ``RELEASED``.
 32            Data Length (byte count) - 4-byte integer.
 0 to (2^32)*8 Data - Free form text with byte length specified in ``Data Length``.
+160           Hash - SHA-1 hash of this block
 ============= ====